jdevoo/twecoll/README.md

 $ twecoll favorites -p jdevoo
 ```

 This is the only command that alters account data.
-You cannot run it against another account.
+You will need to select the Read+Write permission model for this to work when registering twecoll.

 ## Downloading Tweets